BMW iDrive album art

 On to the tutorial!

 First, download and install bliss.
 Start 'er up, and visit the Albums page.
 Remember: bliss runs in the background, and is displayed in your Web browser, so if you don't see anything immediately, try going to http://localhost:3220.
-If this is the first time you have run bliss, you'll be shown the settings screen automatically, but if you aren't, click the settings cog at the top-right of the page:
+If this is the first time you have run bliss, you'll be given the option to show the settings screen automatically, but if you aren't, click the settings cog at the top-right of the page:

 Choose the location of your music library.
 If you have your car's USB key already plugged in you should be able to browse to this.
 On Windows it will be 'mapped' as a drive, e.g. Y:\.
 On OS X you should be able to find the USB key under

 Click the ON/OFF button under Cover art to show the artwork rule settings.
 Now it's time to enter our iDrive rules as above.
 Once that's done the settings should look like this: